abbyy721/bigqueryportfolio/README.md

 # bigqueryportfolio
-Projects of Google Bigquery
+Projects of Google Bigquery.

-The content will be continue to be updated
+The content will be continue to be updated.